ViditAgrawal21/MiniMinds/ACCOUNT_DELETION.md

 ## How to request account deletion

-You can request deletion of your ThoughtPro account at any time by emailing us.
+You can request deletion of your MiniMinds account at any time by emailing us.

-1. Compose an email to syneptlabs@gmail.com from the email address linked to your ThoughtPro account.
+1. Compose an email to syneptlabs@gmail.com from the email address linked to your MiniMinds account.
-2. Subject line: DELETE MY THOUGHTPRO ACCOUNT
+2. Subject line: DELETE MY MINIMINDS ACCOUNT
 3. Include the following details in the email body:
    - Your full name (optional but helpful)
-   - The email address used to sign in to ThoughtPro
+   - The email address used to sign in to MiniMinds
    - Platform (Android / iOS) and app version (if known)
    - A statement that you want your account and data permanently deleted
 4. Send the email.
 We will acknowledge receipt and begin the verification process.